 It’s no surprise that in order for a band to be successful on any level, all members need to contribute time and effort.
-I formed Cosmo’s Moon in 2000 and in the 6 years of the band’s existence, I can honestly say that I have done the lion’s share of work.

 It’s a common thread that exists in many bands; there is the one person who does everything while the bandmates just show up for rehearsal and the gigs and don’t do anything to help the band along.
 I was that guy for years until I decided I’d had enough.

 There are many components involved in making a band successful.
 Aside from the obvious (practicing your instrument, songwriting, gigs and rehearsing), you also have promoting, websites, e-mail lists, flyers and booking gigs.
 It’s all this behind-the-scenes work that can make or break a band.

 Whether it is because of my own tenacity or my band-mate's lack of participation, I have been performing all of the above-mentioned tasks myself.
 There is no doubt that I do it because there is a small part of control freak in me.

 In order to delegate tasks to other band members, you may have to resort to what I did last year.
 I was updating our website when I had noticed that we had only played 6 gigs the entire year.
 I also noticed we had only written 1 new song for the year as well.
 I decided that 2019 was gonna be the year that ALL members of the band would have to contribute in order for us to achieve any sort of success.

 Towards the end of December, I called a band meeting after a rehearsal.
 I pretty much laid all my cards on the table and told the band how unhappy I was with 2019 and that some changes would be in order.